Issue Brief

 Overview

 Active transportation is any self-propelled, human-powered mode of transportation, such as walking or bicycling.
-Increasing access and prioritizing development of active transportation like walking and cycling reduces a household’s reliance on single-occupancy vehicles and fossil-fuel dependent vehicles.
-Choosing a bike over a car just once a day reduces an average individual’s carbon emissions from transport by 67%.
+Increasing access and prioritizing development of active transportation like walking and cycling reduces a household's reliance on single-occupancy vehicles and fossil-fuel dependent vehicles.
+Choosing a bike over a car just once a day reduces an average individual’s carbon emissions from transport by 67 percent.
 Increasing modes of active transportation also has implications for public health.
-Active commuting that incorporates cycling and walking is associated with an 11% reduction in cardiovascular risk.
+Active commuting that incorporates cycling and walking is associated with an 11 percent reduction in cardiovascular risk.
 Communities of color are less likely to have access to safe biking and walking infrastructure, despite being dependent on forms of active transportation for essential travel at higher rates than their white counterparts.
-For example, Chicago’s white neighborhoods have 50% more bike lanes than Black neighborhoods.
+For example, Chicago’s white neighborhoods have 50 percent more bike lanes than Black neighborhoods.
 Creating new bike lanes, walking paths, and other active transportation infrastructure in communities of color is critical to advancing environmental justice.

 Legislation